Guess Who (film)

-Guess Who is a 2005 American comedy film directed by Kevin Rodney Sullivan.
-It is a loose remake of Guess Who's Coming to Dinner, a 1967 film about a black man marrying a white woman.
-This film instead focuses on a black woman marrying a white man.
-The film stars Bernie Mac, Ashton Kutcher, and Zoë Saldaña.
+Guess Who is a 2005 American romantic comedy film directed by Kevin Rodney Sullivan, and starring Bernie Mac, Ashton Kutcher, Zoë Saldaña and Judith Scott.
+A remake of the 1967 film Guess Who's Coming to Dinner, the film follows a white man meeting the parents of his black fiancée.

 The majority of the film was filmed in Cranford, New Jersey.
+The film received mixed reviews from critics and grossed $103 million against a $35M budget.

 Plot

-Theresa Jones takes her boyfriend, Simon Green, to her parents' home to meet them on their 25th wedding anniversary, planning to reveal that the couple are engaged.
-However, Theresa has neglected to mention that Simon is white.
+Theresa Jones takes her boyfriend Simon Green to her parents' home to meet them on their 25th wedding anniversary, planning to reveal that the couple are engaged.
+However, she has neglected to mention that Simon is white.

 Theresa's father, Percy, dislikes Simon almost immediately not only because of his race, but also because he lies to him about being on the NASCAR pit crew for Jeff Gordon, not realizing that Percy is one of Gordon's biggest fans.
+Marilyn, Percy's wife, however, does likes Simon when they first meet.
 Percy also happens to stumble on Simon jokingly wearing Theresa's lingerie while the couple is playing around in her childhood bedroom.
 None of this helps endear Simon to Percy.

 After catching Theresa and Simon in the bedroom, Percy tries to force Simon into a hotel, but all the hotels in town are booked.
-Instead, Percy allows Simon to sleep in his basement on the couch, where Percy also sleeps so he can keep an eye on him.
+Instead, Percy allows Simon to sleep in his basement on the couch, where Percy also sleeps so he can keep an eye on him, even though the pull-out bed hurts his back.

 With the help of his personal assistant Reggie, Percy tries to learn as much information about Simon as he can as well as creating the ideal black boyfriend for Theresa instead of revealing her boyfriend is white.
 Reggie manages to convince Simon to reveal that he lied about being a NASCAR pit crew member and also that he needs a $50,000 loan.

 Simon discovers Percy's lies just as Reggie reveals that Simon quit his job.
-Immediately, Percy goes to tell Theresa this new information; however, Simon claims he was not fired and instead quit.
+Immediately, Percy goes to tell Theresa this new information; however, Simon insists he was not fired and instead quit.
 Furious that he did not tell her the truth, Theresa leaves while Percy's spying and plagiarism of his vows temporarily strains his relationship with his wife, Marilyn.

-The next morning, Percy and Simon find Marilyn and Theresa to apologize.
+The next morning, Percy and Simon find Marilyn and Theresa at Marilyn's sister's house to apologize.
 While Marilyn and Percy reconcile, Simon and Theresa break up and he leaves.

 On the day of his anniversary, Theresa tells her father that she and Simon were intending to marry.
 After wondering why a man intending to get married would quit his job, Percy realizes that Simon quit his job due to his boss' disapproval of interracial relationships.
-Percy pursues Simon and brings him back to Theresa, and they reconcile.
+He pursues Simon and brings him back to Theresa, where they reconcile at Percy and Marilyn's anniversary party.